Software implementation for calculating the Chern and $Z_2$ topological invariants with WIEN2k all-electron density functional package: Validation

 The projected Berry curvature map for \ce{FeBr3} is presented in Fig.~\ref{fig:FeBr3}e along with the detailed map in the primitive BZ (fractional coordinates) shown in Fig.~\ref{fig:FeBr3}f.
 It can be observed that the source of Berry curvature comes from the high symmetry point $K$ where the SOC gap emerged.
 The calculation was performed with the spin polar and parallel flags, the range of occupied bands $[1,130]$ was selected, and the discretization parameters $n_1 = n_2 = 33$ were used.
-It should be noted that for obtaining reliable results this parameters must be increased until the continuity criterion is achieved, in this case for values higher than $n_1 = n_2 = 21$.
+It should be noted that for obtaining reliable results these parameters must be increased until the continuity criterion is achieved, in this case for values higher than $n_1 = n_2 = 21$ (higher values were employed for better graph resolution).
 Moreover, the lattice vector perpendicular to the monolayer ($\textbf{a}_3$) was selected as the \texttt{plane\_dir} parameter, and the plane height was set to 0.
 The obtained Chern number given by Eq.~\eqref{eq:C_total} is $|C|=1$, which agrees with prior theoretical studies \cite{Olsen_Physrevmat_3_2019_10.1103/PhysRevMaterials.3.024005,Li_Physchemphsy_21_2019_10.1039/C8CP07781A,Zhang_arXiv_2017_https://doi.org/10.48550/arxiv.1706.08943}.